-ProComS aims to establish a survivorship clinic dedicated solely to the ongoing physical, psychosocial and behavioral needs of all cancer survivors in our city, with special emphasis toward engaging the uninsured, underinsured and medically underserved.
-This clinic, the first of its kind in Fort Worth, will be staffed by a Mid-Level Provider (MLP), an outreach nurse, a Survivorship navigator, and a Clinic assistant.
+ProComS aims to establish a survivorship program dedicated solely to the ongoing physical, psychosocial and behavioral needs of all cancer survivors in Fort Worth and some rural counties, with special emphasis toward engaging the uninsured, underinsured and medically underserved.
+This Survivorship program, the first of its kind in Fort Worth, will be staffed by a Survivorship nurse, a Survivorship navigator, and a Clinic assistant.
 Bilingual (english/Spanish) staff will be available.
 ProComS will serve as the [Quote]next stop[Quote] following primary treatment on the survivor's journey into survivorship. in an effort to reduce disability, restore function, facilitate behavior change, and improve quality of life, survivors will be provided post-treatment needs assessments accompanied by survivor intervention plans, as well as coordinated referrals to evidence-based tertiary services.
 This program will place primary focus on psychosocial and behavioral needs as well as medical needs including the promotion of healthy behaviors for the cancer survivor.

 in addition, an aggregate analysis from a limited dataset of non-study participant demographics, and limited medical history including diagnosis, cancer treatment and treatment-related side effects will be conducted.

 1. Any cancer survivor that is calculated at 30 days prior to and 30 days following the last primary treatment date.
 This timeframe will be the segment targeted for recruitment, but anyone that has been diagnosed with cancer and has completed primary treatment will be eligible to participate in the program as well.